Laproxi/Block/README.md

 # YTads
-Pi-Hole YouTube Ad Block list for the latest version.
+Pi-Hole: YouTube Ad Block list, for the latest version.